Posts Tagged ‘hardware products’

 Craftsman is a well known brand of hand and power tools.
 When you’re looking for something reliable and durable, you may want to consider using a Craftsman tool.
 They have a wide variety of screwdrivers, hammers, saws, drills, and so much more.
 And you can now find Craftsman tools at Louie’s Ace Hardware.

-At Louie’s, we strive to provide our customers with the best hardware products and hardware rentals available.
-Whether it be for purchase or rent through ACE hardware rentals, our friendly employees are experts at finding the best brand for you.
+At Louie’s, we strive to provide our customers with the best hardware sales and rentals available.
+Our friendly ACE hardware store employees are experts at finding the best brand for you.
 Whether you’re concerned about your budget or have a specific product in mind, we can help you decide.
 Connect with Louie’s Ace Home Center or view our products and hardware rentals today!